TerraRoot/SD-Lemons/README.md

 	toyota starlet ep70, one of mine IRL, not working. tr-truck
-	based on nissan D21, wanted a tyco bandit (RC toy) not finished but, working!
+	based on nissan D21, wanted a tyco bandit (RC toy) not finished but, working! tr-bajaj
+	one that i own myself still, working!